Data Protection Policy

 We will never use data collected as part of this process to create individual user profiles or to track user browsing behaviour.
 This data will only be used to fulfil your requests.

-5. “So schmeckt Österreich” for Alexa and Google Home
+5. “So schmeckt Österreich” for Amazon and Google

-We provide free digital content via the Alexa and Google Home assistant services.
+We provide free digital content via the Amazon and Google assistant services.

 We do not collect any personal data from users of these applications.
 The Austrian National Tourist Office only receives statistical analyses from Amazon and Google, which cannot be associated with individual users.